TECH3015/lectures/module-handbook.md

 * General notices and announcements
 * Lab activities and exercises
-* Lecture notes and recordings
+* Lecture slides and recordings
 * Assessments
 * Your assessment feedback